a-hamdi/GPU/README.md

 ### Files: `2D_Max_Pooling.cu`
 I implemented a code that performs the 2D max pooling on an input tensor.

+## Day 96:
+### Files: `Product_Over_Dimension.cu`
+I implemented a code that performs the product reduction over a specified dimension of an input tensor.

 ---

 ### Future challenges: